WallarooLabs/wally/intro.md

 It is currently possible to develop Wallaroo applications on MacOS and Linux.
 This guide has installation instructions for MacOS, and Ubuntu Linux.
 It's assumed if you are using a different Linux distribution that you are able to translate the Ubuntu instructions to your distribution of choice.

+We also support development using a Docker container, installation instructions are included for MacOS and Ubuntu Linux.

 ## What to Expect

 This document is organized into a number of sections.
 We recommend that you start in a linear fashion through this book.
 To that end, please consider reading in order: